jackstjean/D-DTEST/Items/essence of ether.md

 abilities: []
 entry: |-
-  A creature subjected to Malice must succeed on a DC 15 Constitution saving throw or have the Poisoned condition for 1 hour.
-The creature also has the Blinded condition while Poisoned in this way.
+  A creature subjected to Essence of Ether must succeed on a DC 15 Constitution saving throw or have the [[Poisoned]] condition for 8 hours.
+The creature also has the [[Unconscious]] condition while [[Poisoned]] in this way.
+The creature wakes up if it takes damage or if another creatures takes an action to shake it awake.
 ---

 ```meta-bind-embed